kaelig/hidpi/README.md

 # Retinafy your website with Sass & Compass

 `hidpi()` is a [Sass](http://sass-lang.com/ "Sass - Syntactically Awesome Stylesheets") mixin that seamlessly serves high resolution background images to high density (Retina-like) displays.
-Comes with a debug mode to test Retina graphics on a regular display.
+It comes with a debug mode to test Retina graphics on a regular display.

 **[Demonstration](http://www.kaelig.fr/hidpi/examples/ "HiDPI Examples")**

 ## How to Use It

 [Download _hidpi.scss](https://raw.github.com/kaelig/hidpi/master/_hidpi.scss)
-to your Sass or Compass project.
+to your Sass project (preferably with [Compass](http://compass-style.org/ "Compass Home | Compass Documentation") enabled).

 Import the partial in your Sass files: